 “We are a trade shop that supplies plates to customers in Canada and the U.S. Those print providers recognize the difference our plates bring to their work,” says Mr. Babler.
 “Being able to provide these especially high-quality plates has helped grow our business substantially over the past few years“.

-In operation for about six years, ViaFlex draws on a seasoned team of flexographic professionals, each of whom who have 10 to 25 years of hands-on experience in platemaking and flexographic printing.
-Mr. Babler describes the company as being small, quick, nimble, and able to satisfy customer needs in ways that that larger competitors cannot.
+In operation for about six years, ViaFlex draws on a seasoned team of flexographic professionals, each of whom has 10 to 25 years of hands-on experience in plate making and flexographic printing.
+Mr. Babler describes the company as being small, quick, nimble, and able to satisfy customer needs in ways that larger competitors cannot.

 “Thanks to Anderson & Vreeland our Contone HD screening was mirrored onto the Screen PlateRite and Flint Xpress systems,” explains Mr. Babler.
 “Helping it along, we also started using the Flint XV-H plates with built-in flat-top dot technology, which has turned out to be a very good plate for our customers’ needs.”
 The Flint XV-H plates are specifically engineered to work with the Xpress Thermal Processor, helping ensure optimal plate quality.

 The new machines also help increase throughput.
 “The Flint Xpress can produce a 42×60-inch plate in about 65 minutes, which is nearly three times faster than the older system,” relates Mr. Babler.
 “Plus, the larger plates have opened up new opportunities in terms of the size of the labels or packages the plates can be used for and the number of images we can put on a plate.
 Our productivity has skyrocketed.”